Ian-Blanshard/MP1-Personal-Portfolio/README.md

 ## Credits <a name="credits"></a>

-The [CSS documentation at mdn web docs](https://developer.mozilla.org/en-US/docs/Web/CSS) was used as a reference point during the creation of the website, when creating hovering effects.
+The [CSS documentation at mdn web docs](https://developer.mozilla.org/en-US/docs/Web/CSS) was used as a reference point during the creation of the website and when creating hovering effects.

-The [bootstrap docs](https://getbootstrap.com/docs/5.3/getting-started/introduction/) were used frequently especially when initially trying to get a good understanding of the grid structuring, the [following solution on stackoverflow](https://stackoverflow.com/questions/42523147/place-part-of-form-group-in-different-column-using-bootstrap-grid) in particular was helpful in solving my own problem I was having with my form.
+The [bootstrap docs](https://getbootstrap.com/docs/5.3/getting-started/introduction/) were used frequently, especially when initially trying to get a good understanding of the grid structuring, the [following solution on stackoverflow](https://stackoverflow.com/questions/42523147/place-part-of-form-group-in-different-column-using-bootstrap-grid) in particular was helpful in solving my own problem I was having with my form.

 When I wanted to create a fade in effect on my containers I used [this tutorial on geeksforgeeks.org](https://www.geeksforgeeks.org/how-to-create-fade-in-effect-on-page-load-using-css/
 ) to learn how to do so, I modified the code to achieve the effect I wanted.